VladislavShter/Egregor/README.md

 CertiK charges **$5,000-50,000** for the same audit.

 Egregor doesn't replace CertiK for $50M protocols.
 But for indie projects, hackathons, hobby contracts, learning, and pre-audit checks — it's a **revolution**.
+> 📋 **See it in action:** [Real Audit Case Study](./REAL-AUDIT-CASE-STUDY.md) —
+> 4 critical vulnerabilities that Claude and Gemini missed alone, found by the consilium.

 ### 📦 Big Project Mode — Entire Codebase Analysis